deeplearning4j/deeplearning4j/symbolicreasoning.md

 ## <a name="footnote">Footnotes</a>

-<a name="one">1)</a> Hinton, Yann LeCun and Andrew Ng have all suggested that work on unsupervised learning (learning from unlabeled data) will lead to our next breakthroughs.
+<a name="one">1)</a> *Hinton, Yann LeCun and Andrew Ng have all suggested that work on unsupervised learning (learning from unlabeled data) will lead to our next breakthroughs.*

-<a name="two">2)</a> The two problems may overlap, and solving one could lead to solving the other, since a concept that helps explain a model will also help it recognize certain patterns in data using fewer examples.
+<a name="two">2)</a> *The two problems may overlap, and solving one could lead to solving the other, since a concept that helps explain a model will also help it recognize certain patterns in data using fewer examples.*

+<a name="three">3)</a> *The weird thing about writing about signs, of course, is that in the confines of a text, we're just using one set of signs to describe another in the hopes that the reader will respond to the sensory evocation and supply the necessary analog memories of `red` and `thorn`.
+But you get my drift.*

+<a name="four">4)</a> *According to science, the average American English speaker speaks at a rate of about 110–150 words per minute (wpm).*

 ## Resources for Deep Learning and Symbolic Reasoning